basvandenberg/spiceweb/spiceweb/doc/source/tutorial1.rst

 job is shown in the table at the bottom.
 Depending on how busy the server is, the job might have to wait in queue for a while.

-Add two more classification jobs, both for a linear discriminant analysis (LDA) classifier and 10 cross-validation loops.
-For the first one, use all *amino acid composition* features as before.
-For the second one, use and all *codon composition* features.

 ^^^^^^^^^^^^^^^^^^^^^^
 Classification results
 ^^^^^^^^^^^^^^^^^^^^^^